To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Can Dogs Eat Orange Peels?

 Canines should not eat orange peels.
-Though they are non-toxic and contain no poison or risk that way, orange peels do not digest well.
+Though they are non-toxic and contain no poison or risk that way, dogs don’t digest orange peels well.
 They can become stuck in your dog’s throat and digestive system.
 This can lead to choking or obstruction in the digestive tract.
 Bowel obstruction is a very serious situation and most often requires surgery to correct it.
 Make sure to always keep all orange peels out of your dog’s reach.

 What About The Seeds?